voxpupuli/puppet-cron/README.md

   * `environment` - optional - defaults to ""
   * `mode`        - optional - defaults to "0644"

 Example:
-  This would create the file `/etc/cron.d/mysqlbackup` and run the command "mysqldump -u root mydb" as root at 2:40 AM every day:
+This would create the file `/etc/cron.d/mysqlbackup` and run the command `mysqldump -u root mydb` as root at 2:40 AM every day:

     cron::job { 'mysqlbackup':
       minute      => '40',